 But the lesson here isn’t about me.
 It’s simply that this wouldn’t have been possible 30 years ago.
 In an age of infinite leverage, the ability to share your ideas through mediums like the Internet, is unprecedented.
 And the best way to do so?
 Through writing.

 Prior to 2019, I was under the impression that there was just too much content out there.
 I’ve now come to realize that the truth is, there is too much low-quality content out there.
 When used with care, I see more opportunity than ever in the written word.
+(If you're interested in launching your own blog, I would very much recommend Ghost)

 2. Old habits die hard